symfony/symfony-docs/configuration.rst

     // ...

-This will override environment variables defined by the system and **won't** override environment variables defined in ``.env`` files.
+This will override environment variables defined by the system but it **won't** override environment variables defined in ``.env`` files.

 .. _configuration-env-var-in-prod: